WinstonZhang1999/AI_Jazz_Composer/README.md

 # The AI Jazz Composer

-An adapted Transformer-XL deep learning model that composes Jazz music  (lead sheets&mdash;_chord progression & melody_).
+An adapted Transformer-XL and LSTM deep learning model that composes Jazz music.
-Credit thanks to Kimi Young, check out his github @ https://github.com/kimiyoung/transformer-xl

 ## Usage Notes